Koothara: Plot

-Chandran sir's pep talk push the three to think of a better employment.
+Chandran sir's pep talk push the three to think of better employment.
 They start an IT firm, named Yellowtooth, to try to excel in a field they are better equipped in.
 Stealing money from their homes, they make an exorbitant investment, even when they had zero managerial experience.
 Another earthquake marks the company's launch.
 Their innate profligacy and unfocused energies show them no success and it's only a matter of time before the company fell deep into debts.

 The only upside to their unsuccessful venture, appears to be their befriending of the neighbour – Swathi, a single mother.
 It was Swathi's child, whose prank provoked Tharun earlier, which seems to be the reason for her initial friction with the group.